-The Presidents Race has been a fixture at Washington Nationals home baseball games since 2006, and quickly became a fan favorite despite the fact that Teddy Roosevelt did not win a race for over six years.
+The Nationals’ presidents race has been a fixture at Washington Nationals home baseball games since 2006, and quickly became a fan favorite.

 The Racing Presidents